 Please note that translating a documentary film or an article takes a lot of time and emotional effort.
 I am doing it on a voluntary basis, but if someone feels like supporting my work, a Bitcoin donation to the following address is appreciated: 1Nemo1KPB8UjQjrURqn6V7Mscungx44XS2

-The documentary is in Russia.
+The documentary below is in Russian.
 Below you will find a complete English transcript of the film in-lined with a few of my notes.

 Russia and the myths enveloping it.
 An unwashed land that taught Europeans how to wash themselves.
 Bloodthirsty tzar, who executed hundred times fewer people than his English contemporary.
 Crazy tyrant, during whose reign Russian army was stationed in Rome, Corfu and Malta.
 400 years of information wars.
 Russia vs. West.